Edward Guglielmino: 2003–2007: Formative years

 While doing his undergraduate degree at QUT, Guglielmino composed the soundtrack to three plays: 'Speak Truth To Power' (2004), 'The Ruling Class' (2004) and 'Modlovex' (2005) as well as two short films: 'Giraffe' (2003) and 'Love Coincidence' (2004).
 Early on in his career, he was pursuing multiple artistic endeavours, spending time studying visual art in New York in 2005, it was here Guglielmino played his first solo shows.
 Guglielmino started to become infamous in Brisbane for his stage antics and his prolific online persona in 2006 having a large following on the website Myspace with celebrity subscribers of his blog including Anton Newcombe of The Brian Jonestown Massacre and Angie Hart of Frentie!.
 During this time Guglielmino also released many DIY albums on CDR., In 2007, his notoriety was further fuelled by a controversial publicity stunt involving Lost of Love, a band which he co-fronted and co-founded with James O'Brien of The Boat People and solo musician Jackie Marshall.
-Guglielmino was changed with inciting a riot after one particular gig.
+Guglielmino was charged with inciting a riot after one particular gig.
 Later in 2007 he released a home recorded EP Tacky Ep, and soon after he travelled to Berlin and played a number of shows with Berlin solo artist Kurt Kreikenbom.
 While in Berlin the single off Tacky Ep was played on indie music radio station Motor FM.

 Selected songs from this era of music are on Guglielmino's SoundCloud.